Student life needs student leaders.

 What are the rules?

 In order for our elections to be fair, transparent and legally compliant, there are a number of rules and regulations that must be followed.
 We have condensed them to be as clear and easy to understand as possible.
-The election rules can be found here.
+We'll publish the rules shortly.

 Can you share the role with another person?

-The Student Officer roles are eligible for a job share.
+The Part-Time Student Officer roles are eligible for a job share.

 What are the time commitments?
 And will I be eligible for the role?